 I had an opportunity to present a Schoolze demo to a chain of preschools a while back.
 The experience came out to be a dream come true for any entrepreneur.
 Here is the story -

-April 2016 - I got invited to the international chain of preschools that was organizing their annual meeting.
-Activities started on Thursday and were supposed to go until Sunday with the annual meeting scheduled on Saturday until 8 pm.
+April 2016 - I got invited to the international chain of a preschool association that were organizing their annual meeting.
+Activities started on Thursday and were supposed to go until Sunday with the annual meeting scheduled for Saturday until 8 pm.
 I was scheduled for a 30-minute demo at 8.30 PM after the annual meeting.

 "This is it.
 This is actually how to build a co-op."

 "Instead of me giving you a book that you have to read, that was written in 1976, this is it [sic][ie this should be given]" the president commented further, "It tells you what you need, that you need to set up conferences, and that you that you need a sub".
 "I am telling you - it will resolve so many of the conflicts that school has in the management because when the board changes and that person replaces another, this solves all that hiccups."

 I was pumped with the response and continued the demo with even more energy, that's when the head of a regional council spoke - "We see it only gets better as we see more.
 Do you all see that too?"